egison/egison/design/type-pm-compatibility.md

 `--matcher-consistency-warnings` together with the relevant outside-core flags.
-A matcher can exercise only synchronized inference operations while remaining intentionally partial under the production policy, and it can be coverage-complete while using an unbridged Egison extension.
+A matcher can exercise only synchronized inference operations while remaining intentionally partial under the production policy, and it can be coverage-complete while using an out-of-core Egison extension.

+## 6. Runtime compatibility outside inference warnings

+Two compatibility mechanisms are intentionally separate from the outside-core inference warnings.

+By default, a top-level type error is printed and the expression may continue through untyped desugaring and evaluation. `--type-check-strict` stops before that expression enters the runtime environment.
+Strict mode therefore removes this permissive evaluation fallback, but it does not disable the independently defined Egison extension relations above or turn the run into a certified whole-program mode.

+Generated CAS quotient declarations use the reserved primitive `casQuotientCast : forall a b. a -> b` for representation projection and reconstruction.
+Its runtime implementation is an identity operation.
+This is an explicit unsafe bridge for generated quotient code, not a TypePM derivation, a D5-CAS certificate, or a general implicit coercion rule.
+The current type environment does not carry a provenance marker proving that a call was generated, so this primitive remains a whole-program certification escape hatch.

-## 6. Scope of the soundness claim
+## 7. Scope of the soundness claim

+For a program in the core admissible fragment, the implementation contract is
+exact: production dispatch reaches the synchronized typing relations directly, emits no extension warning, and preserves their inferred type and substitution.
+At the constraint level, regression tests compare the public production unification entry point with the synchronized core entry point on accepted and rejected core constraints.
+This prevents an Egison extension from silently rescuing a core type-equality failure.

-A warning-free run is useful evidence that none of the instrumented production fallbacks was observed.
+A warning-free run is useful evidence that none of the instrumented production extensions was observed.
 It is not, by itself, a proof that the complete Egison program is sound, nor does it imply that every production inference result is covered by `TypePM.infer_success_sound`.

-That claim additionally requires a completed translation bridge with, at
-minimum:

-1. a total translation for every warning-free source declaration, expression, pattern, matcher clause, primitive-pattern pattern, and primitive data pattern;
-2. a frozen-signature and context correspondence theorem;
-3. preservation of capability/target schemes, allocation ownership, and substitutions across the translation;
-4. correspondence between production inference success and executable core inference success; and
-5. an evaluation or elaboration correspondence sufficient to connect the core theorem to the behavior claimed for Egison.

-Until those obligations are discharged, the precise claim is limited to the mechanized core itself and to individual production components whose bridges have been separately validated.
-Outside-core warnings expose the remaining boundary; they do not close it.
+Proving a translation or correspondence theorem between the complete Haskell implementation and the Lean implementation is an explicit non-goal.
+The production checker also contains parsing, elaboration, type classes, CAS, tensors, and runtime integration that are intentionally outside the mechanized core; formalizing that complete stack would be a separate project.

+The maintained boundary is therefore an engineering contract:

+1. `type-pm-mech3` is the normative specification and proof artifact for the core type system;
+2. the Haskell core path implements the corresponding rules without a failure-triggered alternate matcher solver;
+3. regression tests preserve acceptance, rejection, and substitutions at the synchronized Haskell entry points; and
+4. production-only rules remain explicitly separated and observable through the extension inventory and diagnostics.

+These tests and documents support synchronization, not a formal Haskell–Lean correspondence claim.
+Outside-core warnings expose the implementation boundary;
+they are not proof certificates.